Qumulo/docs/supermicro/index.md

    >
    ```

-**Note:** In some cases, after the part replacement procedure, the message `FIX: Run the FVT flash command.` is displayed.
+**Note:** In some cases, after the part replacement procedure, the message `FIX: Run the FVT flash command.` appears.
 Enter `1` as you would for a [fixable issue](#fixable-issues) to reboot the node and then repeat the part replacement procedure.

 ## Installing the Software Image